Too Complex for One Person

 - Management and safety managers make certain decisions that reverberate throughout an organization

-Another way to think about it is as cyclical.
+Another way to think about it is cyclical.
 If your immediate response is that the above-described relationship is still top-down because management is making the decisions, then I would call that:

 Related Aviation SMS Implementation Articles